 Resolving accommodation issues linked to care and support needs.

 It is important that my clients achieve the best possible outcome.
 I am a committed advocate, client-focused and have a wide experience of supporting elderly people and vulnerable adults with care needs.
 At Brighton Housing Trust I provided community care law advice to legally aided clients and at the Local Authority I worked with service users within social services.
 I believe it is essential for individuals with care needs to understand and access their rights.

 I have a First-class honours degree and a Master’s degree in Philosophy.
 Following the Graduate Diploma in Law at the University of Sussex, I gained a distinction in the Legal Practice Course at the University of Law.
-I am delighted to have a training contract with Martin Searle Solicitors, and look forward to qualifying in 2018.
+I qualified as a solicitor with martin searle in April 2018.